Wire sculpture: Ruth Asawa

 Ruth Asawa came to prominence when her wire sculptures appeared at both the Whitney Museum of American Art and the 1955 São Paulo Art Biennial.
 Asawa learned to use commonplace materials from Josef Albers, her teacher at Black Mountain College, and began experimenting with wire using a variety of techniques.

 In the 1950s, Asawa experimented with crocheted wire sculptures of abstract forms that appear as three dimensional line drawings.
 She learned the basic technique while in Toluca, Mexico, where villagers used a similar technique to make baskets from galvanized wire.

 “I was interested in it because of the economy of a line, making something in space, enclosing it without blocking it out.
 It’s still transparent.
 I realized that if I was going to make these forms, which interlock and interweave, it can only be done with a line because a line can go anywhere.”

-Wire artist Racso Jugarap with his work Carmen.

 In 1962, Asawa began experimenting with tied wire sculptures of images rooted in nature, geometry, and abstraction.